INSTIGATING DIGITAL TRANSFORMATION

 The business objective was very clear: transform the processes for creating and managing records, by using a centralised tool to speed up customer response times, drive predictable results and improve the accuracy and re-use of information.

 We recommended a centralised content management hub that would go beyond simply managing records.
-We proposed a system that would meet GWR's record management objectives and also enable accessibility of all the stored information to be used across its digital touchpoints.
+We proposed a system that would meet Guinness World Records' record management objectives and also enable accessibility of all the stored information to be used across its digital touchpoints.

 The solution benefits